Street names

 Louise-Otto-Straße

 Louise Otto (26 March 1819 in Meissen - 13 March 1895 in Leipzig) was a writer and co-founder of the German women's movement.
-She published articles in various journals (initially still under the pseudonym Otto Stern) and joined the democratic movement.
-In 1849 she founded the first journal of the German women's movement, the "Frauen-Zeitung für höhere weibliche Interessen" (Women's Newspaper for Higher Female Interests), which was able to appear until 1852 despite censorship measures.
-In addition to poems, Louise Otto also published novels, novellas, stories, opera libretti, historical writings, as well as numerous contributions on women's issues and history.
+She published articles in various magazines (initially under the pseudonym Otto Stern) and joined the democratic movement.
+In 1849, she founded the first journal of the German women's movement, the "Frauen-Zeitung für höhere weibliche Interessen", which was published until 1852 despite censorship measures.
+In addition to poetry, Louise Otto also published novels, novellas, short stories, opera libretti, historical writings and numerous articles on women's issues and history.

 Louise-von-Gall-Straße

-Louise von Gall (19 September 1815 - 16 March 1855 ) is one of the women writers who made a name for themselves in German literature around the middle of the 19th century with her novellas and novels.
+Louise von Gall (19 September 1815 to 16 March 1855) was one of the writers who made a name for herself in German literature around the middle of the 19th century with her novellas and novels.
 Louise von Gall married the writer Levin Schücking in 1843.

 Luise-von-Bornstedt-Straße

 In 1836, at the age of 30, Luise von Bornstedt (11 December 1806 to 3 September 1870) moved with her mother from Berlin to Münster.
 She was unmarried and had to earn a living for herself and her mother through writing and teaching, music and translations.
 She subsequently published poems, ballads, epigrams, novels, religious and historical works.
-In addition, she published individual poems and novellas in the Mindener Sonntagsblatt, the Rheinisches Odeon and other journals, which appeared in Berlin in 1853 under the title "Gedichte".
+She also published individual poems and novellas in the Mindener Sonntagsblatt, the Rheinische Odeon and other magazines, which appeared in Berlin in 1853 under the title "Gedichte".

 Lohberg